 NRJ Music Awards bring the world to Cannes

-The NRJ Music Award (usually referred to as NMA on social media) is an award show that brings together the top best-selling artists from the French and worldwide music industry.
+The NRJ Music Awards (usually referred to as NMA on social media) is an award show that brings together the top best-selling artists from the French and worldwide music industry.

-The awards ceremony, created in 2000 by NRJ radio in partnership with the French television network TF1, used to take place every year in mid-January at Cannes as the opening event of MIDEM (Marché international de l’édition musicale).
+The awards ceremony, created in 2000 by NRJ radio in partnership with the French television network TF1.
+It initially took place every year in mid-January at Cannes as the opening event of MIDEM (Marché international de l’édition musicale).
 More recently, it moved to the month of November.

-They give out awards to popular musicians in a number of categories.
+The awards are given to popular musicians in a number of categories, split between French and international.
 The TV show is one of the highlights of the French showbiz year.

-The name “NRJ” is the acronym for “Nouvelle Radio des Jeunes” (new radio of teens).
+The name “NRJ” is the acronym for “Nouvelle Radio des Jeunes” (new teen radio).
 But it is more usually understood as playing on the pronunciation of the French word énergie (energy).